 Casablanca (1942) Director: Michael Curtiz

 Casablanca is based on an un-produced stage show called “Everybody Comes to Rick’s.”
 The play was inspired by a trip to Vienna and witnessing anti-semitism.
 It has an all-star cast including Humphrey Bogart, Ingrid Bergman, Paul Henreid, as well as Claude Rains, Peter Lorre and others.
-It was never expected to be a major success in Hollywood at the time, however it was rushed to release to capture the momentum of the war announcement and it won the Academy Award for Best Picture that year, as well as other Academy Awards, including Best Director.
+It was never expected to be a major success in Hollywood at the time, however it was rushed to release to capture the momentum of the war announcement and it won the Academy Award for Best Picture that year, as well as other Academy Awards, including Best Director (Michael Curtiz).

-The film tells the story of Rick Blaine, the ultimate film noir character, a seemingly jaded owner of a bar/cafe in Casablanca (“Rick’s Café Américain”) one of the larger cities in neutral Morocco during the war.
-People come and go through his bar or they become stuck in Casablanca – French Vichy government officials, rebels, German authorities, refugees trapped in Casablanca, and others.
+The film tells the story of Rick Blaine, the ultimate film noir figure, a seemingly jaded owner of a bar/cafe in Casablanca (“Rick’s Café Américain”).
+Casablanca was one of the larger cities in neutral Morocco during the war.
+People come and go through his bar or they become stuck in Casablanca, such as French Vichy government officials, rebels, German authorities, refugees trapped in Casablanca, and others.
 Although Rick professes to be neutral to the affairs of the world, we learn that he ran guns to Ethiopia in its war against fascist Italy, and he also was a fighter on the Loyalist side against the Franco regime during the Spanish Civil War.
 He is also a defender of his black piano player, Sam.
 One day, Rick gets his hands on two papers that were stolen from killed German soldiers.
 They are transit papers that allow their owners to pass through German occupied Europe to Portugal, which would allow them freedom to escape the war.
 The criminal who steals the papers in arrested by the local corrupt police authority and he dies in prison without telling anyone he gave the papers to Rick.
 Rick maintains a good working relationship with the corrupt police by allowing them to win in their gambling at the back of his bar.

 Then Ilsa Lund enters Rick’s bar and asks Sam to play “As Time Goes By.”
 Furious, Rick approaches Sam after he had asked him never to play that song, but then he spots Ilsa, his former lover from Paris.
 She is in Casablanca with her husband, Victor Laszlo, a well known Czech resistance leader.
 He has been followed to Casablanca by a German military leader.
 As the movie progresses, Rick’s bar becomes a kind of microcosm for the battles raging across the world as a mix of different peoples with diverging interests all converge on his bar.
 This conflict comes to a head when the bar becomes filled with Germans singing “Die Wacht am Rhein” (“The Watch on the Rhine”) and their song becomes overpowered by French resistance fighters start loudly singing “La Marseillaise,” with the permission of Rick, further indicating his private allegiances.
 The bar becomes closed by corrupt police under false pretenses of “gambling!”
 One night in the deserted cafe, Ilsa confronts Rick for the papers he is rumored to possess.
 They discuss their past relationship in Paris.
 She explains she allowed their romance to develop because she thought her husband was dead or in a concentration camp, but when she discovered him alive, she left Rick without explanation.
 Then later Laszlo also confronts Rick for the papers after dangerously visiting him from a resistance meeting.
 Lazslo is arrested by the police for trumped up charges, and Rick persuades them to let him go because he will allow them to catch him without papers and imprison Lazslo for good.
 He convinces them that he and Ilsa will flee together using the papers.
 But at the last moment, he forces Lazslo and Ilsa to flee on the plane to Lisbon, holding the police at gunpoint, and Rick also shoots the German officer allowing Ilsa and her husband to escape.
 Then Rick and the head of police walk away together pledging to fight with the French resistance together as the “start of a beautiful friendship.”